This sample shows the type of structured handoff your team can create from real shift notes.

 Generate handoff.

 One click.
-The copilot structures your notes by priority into four clean outputs.
+The tool structures your notes by priority into four clean outputs.

 Review and send.